proyecto26/nativescript-inappbrowser/README.md

 ### Authentication Flow using Deep Linking

-Define your app scheme and replace `my-scheme` and `my-host` with your info.
+In order to redirect back to your application from a web browser, you must specify a unique URI to your app.
+To do this, define your app scheme and replace `my-scheme` and `my-host` with your info.

 - Enable deep linking (Android) - **[AndroidManifest.xml](https://github.com/proyecto26/nativescript-inappbrowser/blob/master/demo/app/App_Resources/Android/src/main/AndroidManifest.xml#L45)**
 ```